Better Than Life: The TV episode

-We are first introduced to the game in a series two episode titled Better Than Life.
+The game is first introduced in a series two episode titled Better Than Life.
 The game arrives among other fantastic packages in a post pod, which is encountered after Red Dwarf turns around to head for home.
 It is part of a series of "VR total immersion video games", which work by inserting electrodes into the user's frontal lobes and hypothalamus.
 The user becomes completely immersed within the reality of the game.

 Better Than Life is a game which allows the user to live out all their fantasies and desires.
 When in the game, one has the ability to mentally command into existence any object, person or environment.

 The problem with the game in the TV series, however, is that it also detects subconscious desires: if the user subconsciously hates himself then the game will eventually detect this and subject them to specifically tailored masochistic tortures.

 Total immersion video games – though not specifically Better Than Life – are later encountered in the Series 5 episode 'Back to Reality', in which a group hallucination makes the Dwarf crew believe that the previous four years had been a video game fantasy.
-Another game in Series 7 allowed the crew to have tea with the characters of Pride And Prejudice, showing that not all of the Immersion games are dangerous: many of which are often played by Lister just to fulfill his sexual fantasies.
+Another game in Series 7 allowed the crew to have tea with the characters of Pride And Prejudice, showing that not all of the immersion games are dangerous: many of which are often played by Lister just to fulfill his sexual fantasies.